Internal Medicine Residency Application Information

 USMLE & COMLEX Scores

 We expect that applicants will have passed USMLE or COMLEX Step I before applying.
-Step II and Step II-CS passage is required to enter the program, and therefore passing these exams before applying is strongly suggested.
+Step II and Step II-CS passage is required to enter the program, and therefore passing these exams before applying is strongly recommended.
 Candidates from Osteopathic Medical Schools should submit COMLEX scores, and may submit USMLE scores in addition but this is not required.

 We encourage graduates of international medical schools (IMG) to submit letters of recommendation from mentors within the U.S. who have observed their clinical work whenever possible, especially in the field of internal medicine.
 Please note: ECFMG certificates, when appropriate, must be current prior to the Match.